modi975/Credit_Risk/Report.md

 We see that the model that performed best is the `XGboost` model.
 This confirms the superiority of `XGboost` which is highly preferred in machine learning competitions.
 Our `Logistic` Classifier also works well.
 However we must note that we performed a variable transformation using embedded trees.
-Instead of manually transforming the variables into normalised financial ratio's we let embedded trees do this for us as a shortcut.

 ### Random forest versus XGboost.